Hydra: Virtualized Multi-Language Runtime for High-Density Serverless Platforms: Evaluation

-We now look into the impact of having a virtualized polyglot runtime in a multi-function multi-tenant environment.
-To that end, we take advantage of a public Azure Functions trace~\cite{sharad:2020}.
-The trace provides data about function invocations including the function identifier, the duration, the memory footprint, and the tenant (owner) associated with the function.
+So far, we have analyzed the performance of different serverless runtimes when executing multiple invocations a single function.
+However, in real environments, platforms deal with concurrent requests from different functions.
+To implement such an environment, we take advantage of the public Azure Functions trace~\cite{sharad:2020}.
+The trace provides data about function invocations, including the function identifier, duration, memory footprint, and the tenant associated with the function.

-To reproduce the trace, we build a local resource manager and scheduler that receives function invocation requests and deploys them in different runtimes.
-We compare three different runtimes: OpenWhisk runtimes, Graalvisor, and Photons.
-OpenWhisk runtimes accept invocations of a single function, one invocation at a time.
-Graalvisor, on the other hand, accepts invocations of any number of functions from the same tenant, many invocations at a time.
-Photons~\cite{dukic:2020} is implemented as a variant of Graalvisor that accepts invocations of a single function, many invocations at a time.
-Each runtime instance runs inside a Firecracker microVM.
-OpenWhisk runtimes are allocated with the amount of memory used by the function (as described in the dataset).
-Graalvisor and Photons are allocated with a 2GB limit, allowing them to consolidate function invocations until the memory is saturated and a new microVM is allocated.

-We extract a 10-minute segment from the trace and limit it to using 16 GBs.
-Invocations during that period that would exceed the memory limit are ignored (in a real deployment, these would be handled by another worker node).
-We select a 10-minute window that best represents the average user activity.
-We reproduce this segment on a local cluster machine running Ubuntu 22.04.1 LTS (Linux kernel 5.15.0-1017) equipped with an Intel(R) Xeon(R) CPU E5-2699 v3 @ 2.30GHz, and 252GB of DDR4 DRAM.
-CPU frequency scaling and hyper-threading are disabled.
-As the trace does not describe the actual function code that is executed, we built a small Java function that emulates function request by allocating the same amount of memory and running for the same amount of time as described in the trace.

-Results show that Graalvisor outperforms both OpenWhisk and Photons in terms of total memory footprint and request end-to-end latency (Figures~\ref{fig:eval-azure-footprint} and~\ref{fig:eval-azure-latency}).
-Compared to OpenWhisk, Graalvisor requires 83\% less memory on average and reduces tail latency 68\% in the 99 percentile.
-This memory and latency reduction is also followed by a reduction of 20\% (on average) of the total number of active microVMs.
-Graalvisor also improves performance compared to Photons: 12\% memory reduction, and 44\% reduced 99 percentile latency.
-In the trace, each tenant only uses a few functions at a time, allowing Photons and Graalvisor to have approximately the same number of active runtimes at any given time.
-Finally, although we implement Photons as a variant of Graalvisor, the original system is not able to run functions in languages other than Java.

-Graalvisor's memory and latency improvements are a direct result of i) reducing virtualization stack redundancy by co-executing many requests in a single runtime, and ii) reducing the virtualization stack bloat by replacing native language implementations with Graalvisor's Runtime.